larajax/docs/guide/laravel-integration.md

 }
 ```

-Now set up a route definintion for the index page.
+Now set up a route definition for the index page.
 Be sure to use the `any` route to support both GET and POST.
+We will route to the `index` method of the controller class.

 ```php
 Route::any('/profile', [\App\Controllers\ProfileController::class, 'index']);
 ```

+The `onSave` AJAX handler will be available to all actions defined by the `ProfileController` class.